-In 2019, the total annual consumption, including losses and self-consumption was 7,296 GWh and the amount of installed available generation capacity was 2,937 MW.
-Latvia produced 6,407 GWh of electricity, imported 4,612 GWh from the Nordic countries, and exported 3,494 GWh.
+In 2020, the total annual consumption, including losses and self-consumption was 7,138 GWh and the amount of installed available generation capacity was 2,943 MW.
+Latvia produced 5,735 GWh of electricity, imported 4,173 GWh from the Nordic countries, and exported 2,546 GWh.
 142 small hydroelectric power plants that generate electricity operate in Latvia.
-They have a total capacity of 28 megawatts (MW).
-There are 4 hydroelectric power plants with a capacity of more than 1 MW and have a total capacity of 1,558 MW.
-37 wind power plants with a total capacity of 78 MW and 175 co-generation stations with a total installed capacity of 1,270 MW (including natural gas, biomass and biogas power plants) operate in Latvia.
+They have a total capacity of 28 MW.
+There are four hydroelectric power plants with a capacity of more than 1 MW for each and with a total capacity of 1,558 MW.
+37 wind power plants with a total capacity of 78 MW and 162 co-generation stations with a total installed capacity of 1,274 MW (including natural gas, biomass and biogas power plants) operate in Latvia.

-JSC "Latvenergo" produces about 88% of the total generation amount in the country and is the only company in Latvia that has a share of more than 5% of the installed available capacity.
+JSC "Latvenergo" is the only company in Latvia that has a share of more than 5% of the installed capacity.

-In 2019, 7,302 GWh of electricity were bought and 5,996 GWh were sold in the NP's Elspot market.
-The average spot price of electricity has decreased by 7% from 49.90 EUR/MWh in 2018 to 46.28 EUR/MWh in 2019.
-The main reason for such a decrease is related to the weather conditions - 2019 was a good year for running hydro generation and due to the warm winter and relatively low natural gas wholesale price created price scissors that reflected in the electricity wholesale price in the NP Elspot market.
+In 2020, 7,134 GWh of electricity were bought and 5,698 GWh were sold in the NP's Elspot market.
+The average spot price of electricity has decreased by 26% from 46.28 EUR/MWh in 2019 to 34.05 EUR/MWh in 2020.
+The main reason for this is related to decrease in demand due to COVID-19 pandemic in combination with favorable weather conditions for renewable generation - 2020 was a good year for running hydro generation and due to the warm 2019/2020 winter and relatively low natural gas wholesale price created price scissors that reflected in the electricity wholesale price in the NP Elspot market.

-There were no major acquisitions or mergers in the electricity sector in Latvia in 2019.
+There were no major acquisitions or mergers in the electricity sector in Latvia in 2020.